Strathmore, Alberta

-Strathmore is a town located in southern Alberta, Canada that is surrounded by Wheatland County.
-It is along the Trans-Canada Highway approximately 50 km east of Calgary.
+Strathmore is a town in southern Alberta, Canada.
+Surrounded by Wheatland County, it is along the Trans-Canada Highway about 50 km east of Calgary.

 History

 The town began as a hamlet for the Canadian Pacific Railway (CPR) lines that were built in the area in 1883.
 The CPR named the town after one of its benefactors: Claude Bowes-Lyon, the Earl of Strathmore.
 The Earl's granddaughter, Queen Elizabeth – as consort to King George VI – later passed through the community on the "Royal Train" in late May 1939.

 A track-laying record was made between Strathmore and Cheadle when the railway was built.
 In one hour one mile (1.6 km) of steel was laid and – at the end of the ten-hour working day – the rails were laid to Cheadle, 9 mi for a record.
 The passing of the Canadian government's Dominion Lands Act in 1872, encouraging settlement, led to increases in Strathmore's population and its importance as a rail supply stop.

 Strathmore's first school opened in 1908.
 The CPR railway tracks are now gone, the land having been subdivided.

-In 2011, the Town of Strathmore celebrated its centennial – and released the book 100 Years of Memories: Celebrating Strathmore’s Centennial through Polished Publishing Group in early 2012.
+In 2011, the Town of Strathmore celebrated its centennial – and released the book 100 Years of Memories: Celebrating Strathmore's Centennial through Polished Publishing Group in early 2012.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, the Town of Strathmore had a population of 14,339 living in 5,517 of its 5,754 total private dwellings, a change of from its 2016 population of 13,756.
 With a land area of 26.98 km2, it had a population density of in 2021.

 In the 2016 Census of Population conducted by Statistics Canada, the Town of Strathmore recorded a population of 13,756 living in 5,148 of its 5,358 total private dwellings, a change of from its 2011 population of 12,305.
 With a land area of 27.4 km2, it had a population density of in 2016.

 The Town of Strathmore's 2015 municipal census counted a population of 13,327, a change of from its 2012 municipal census population of 12,352.
-At its current population, Strathmore is one of the largest towns in the province and is eligible for city status.
-According to Alberta's Municipal Government Act, a town is eligible for city status when it reaches 10,000 residents.